 Can you kill bed bugs with high heat?

-The problem is you need to bring the temperature up to 120 -130 degrees for 7 minutes to 60 minutes depending on the life cycle your going after.
-Eggs will take the most amount of time , while nymphs or babies will be eliminated quicker.
-If bedbugs are in bedded in insulation (which is rated by R – value, that is the resistance to heat transfer) or a similar substance it may not penetrate enough.
-And follow up visits will still be needed.
-The cost for heat treatments are extremely costly and the success is not 100%.
+The problem is you need to bring the temperature up to 120 -130 degrees for 7 minutes to 60 minutes depending on the life cycle you’re going after.
+Eggs will take the most amount of time, while nymphs or babies will be eliminated quicker.
+If bedbugs are bedded in insulation (which is rated by R-value, that is the resistance to heat transfer) or a similar substance it may not penetrate enough.
+And follow-up visits will still be needed.
+The cost of heat treatments is extremely costly and the success is not 100%.

 What is Actisol Fog and is it a good method to kill bed bugs?

-The Actisol machines penetrates deep within wall cavities furniture cavities and an other object that offers void for bed bugs to hide.
+The Actisol machines penetrate deep within wall cavities, furniture cavities, and other objects that offer a void for bed bugs to hide.
 These machines have been in the Pest Control industry for years almost seems like forever.
-They are used to eliminate, carpenter Ants, Yellow Jackets, Termites, Bedbugs and many more pest.
+They are used to eliminate, carpenter Ants, Yellow Jackets, Termites, Bedbugs, and many more pests.
 This machine created a fog killing and flushing Bedbugs out of hiding spaces.
-This unit coupled with other residual applications, Inspections, and follow up treatments and monitoring are in our opinion the best option for our customers.
+This unit coupled with other residual applications, Inspections, follow-up treatments, and monitoring is in our opinion the best option for our customers.